tigion/htwd-project-grade-calculator-vuejs/DEVELOPMENT.md

 # Development

-Some commands and notes to develop the project with Vue 3 in Vite.
+Some commands and tips for developing the project with Vue 3 in Vite.

 - Prerequisites: [Node.js](https://nodejs.org/) version 18.3 or higher